 Daniel the man

-In Hebrew, Daniel's name means "God is my judge", or "God is judging".
-He is not mentioned in other books of the O.T, so all we learn is from the book itself.
-Ezekiel refers to a well-known and respected wise man called "Danel" (Ezek 14:14,20, 28:3), but it is not certain whether this is the same Daniel, as the spelling is different.
+In Hebrew, Daniel's name means 'God is my judge', or 'God is judging'.
+He is not mentioned in other books of the OT, so all we learn is from the book itself.
+Ezekiel refers to a well-known and respected wise man called 'Danel' (Ezek 14:14,20, 28:3), but it is not at all certain whether this is the same Daniel, as the spelling is different.

 Daniel was born during the reign of Josiah, probably around 620 BC, during the height of Josiah's reforms.

 From the book of Daniel, we know only a few details about his life.
 He was taken to Babylon as a young man in the first deportation from Jerusalem in 605 BC.
 He was probably about fifteen years old.
 This was the third year of Jehoiakim (1:1-2), when he rebelled against Babylon, so enemies came against Judah (2 Kg 24:1-2).
 Nebuchadnezzar came against Jerusalem, took vessels from house of lord to Babylon (2 Chr 36:5-7).
 Daniel was included in the group described as, “Israelites of the royal family and nobility, young men without physical defect and handsome, versed in every branch of wisdom ... competent to serve in the king's palace” (1:3-4).
 So, Daniel was either from the royal family, or other nobility in Judah.
 Josephus wrote that Daniel was related to King Zedekiah, so part of the royal family.
 In Babylon he and his friends were educated for three years so they could be stationed in the king's court (1:5).